What is LASIK Eye Surgery?

 All surgeries have potential risks and complications, LASIK being no different.
 However, technological advancements have made the incidence of significant LASIK complications uncommon.
 Risks of LASIK surgery include:

+- Flap complications – Since the flap is extremely delicate and thin there is a risk of complications.
+Some complications are the flap wrinkling up, becoming displaced & debris becoming trapped under the flap.
 Any damage to the area where the flap has been created causes the corneal tissue as a whole to be weaker and more susceptible to problems.

 - Dry eye – Dry eye is a fairly common condition that seems to be more prevalent in LASIK eye surgery patients.
 Dry eye occurs when the reduced sensitivity of the corneal nerves from the laser procedure prevent your eye from recognizing that it needs lubrication.
 Therefore, the you can experience dry, scratchy and uncomfortable eyes.
 The effects can last days, weeks or in severe cases, even months.
 Dry eye syndrome is usually treated with eye drops, but sometimes anti-inflammatory medications are also recommended.